gsa-oes/office-of-evaluation-sciences/_projects/1723-increasing-ssi-uptake.md

 ## How did the evaluation work?

-Individuals were randomly assigned to receive one of four letter types or to a control condition (i.e., business as usual): (1) a basic letter; (2) a letter which states the maximum benefit; (3) a letter which states that applying is simple; (4) a letter combining the maximum benefit element and the “applying is simple” element.
+Individuals were randomly assigned to receive one of four letter types or to a control condition (i.e., no targeted information about potential SSI eligibility): (1) a basic letter; (2) a letter which states the maximum benefit; (3) a letter which states that applying is simple; (4) a letter combining the maximum benefit element and the “applying is simple” element.
 SSA sent 100,000 of each letter variation.

 ## What was the impact?